hl7au/au-fhir-base/input/pagecontent/downloads.md

 - [Package](package.tgz){::download="true"}

-See the overview on [validating FHIR profiles and resources](http://hl7.org/fhir/R4/validation.html) for more information about validating profiles and how to use these artefacts
+See the overview on [validating FHIR profiles and resources](http://hl7.org/fhir/R4/validation.html) for more information about validating profiles and how to use these artefacts.

 ### Examples

- all the examples that are used in this Implementation Guide available for download:
+All examples included in this implementation guide are available for download:

 - [XML](examples.xml.zip)
 - [JSON](examples.json.zip)